apsislabs/cf7-gated-content/readme.txt

 Gate files behind your Contact Form 7 forms.

 == Description ==

 Contact Form 7 Gated Content is a lead-capture extension for Contact Form 7.
 This plugin adds options to your CF7 forms to gate access to a file so users don't see a download button until after the form has been successfully submitted.
 Repeat visitors will be presented with the download button only, so repeat form submissions are not required.

 **Image Credit:** Uehara, Konen, Artist.
 Secchū Mimeguri.
 Japan, None.
 [Between 1900 and 1920] Photograph. https://www.loc.gov/item/2008660511/.

+== Issues? ==

+If you're experiencing an issue with the plugin, please file an issue on our [GitHub](https://github.com/apsislabs/cf7-gated-content/issues).

 == Installation ==